ECF/Py4j-RemoteServicesProvider/README.md

 # Py4j-RemoteServicesProvider
 An ECF Remote Services/RSA Provider that uses Py4j as the transport.
 This allows easy and dynamic rpc between Java and Python objects.
 Python-Implementations can be exposed to Java consumers as OSGi services, and Java-based OSGi services can be exposed to Python consumers.

-##Python-Implemented OSGi Services
+# Python-Implemented OSGi Services

-See [here](https://wiki.eclipse.org/Tutorial:_Python_for_OSGi_Services) for a tutorial describing this use case.
+See [here](https://wiki.eclipse.org/Tutorial:_Python_for_OSGi_Services) for a tutorial based on this use case.

-##Java-Implemented OSGi Services accessed from python
+# Java-Implemented OSGi Services accessed from Python
 For example, to make an OSGi service available for access in Python it's only necessary to add an OSGi-standard service property.

 <pre>